alpha-nero1/CrackingTheCodingInterview/README.md

 This chapter was definitelty really hard and required reading through solutions properly in order to understand the concept before programming.
 - 17.7 Really excellent use of Graphs to find similar name frequencies!
-- 17.9 Very interesting algorithm, needs more time to comprehend.
+- 17.9 (Kth Multiple) Very interesting algorithm, needs more time to comprehend.
+- 17.10 (Majority Element).
+Very clever way of getting the majority element in an array.